cybriq/optimalcognition/README.md

 I knew I would do it well, and I knew I would do it better than my father.
 My father was always leaving things not properly finished, to the point, that one time it resulted in my sister ending up with a massive gash in her back as we played near some half-arsed shelving made with cinderblocks and wire reinforced glass panels ... right next to our beds...

-Of course, this experience left a big imprint on me, as I was playing some sort of game involving rocking back and forth ... and she fell back and... yeah, I felt so bad, but it wasn't really my fault.
+Of course, this experience left a big imprint on me, as I was playing some sort of game involving rocking back and forth like a see-saw ... and she fell back and... yeah, I felt so bad, but it wasn't really my fault.
 Whenever I see buildings unfinished but being lived in (very common in the balkans) I see something that disturbs me, and something that I would never allow in my own work.
 Safety first, before usage.
+Never let children in a space that adults would even injure themselves in.
+Sharp edges, nails sticking out, junk on the floor.
+All of these are traps that can literally kill.

 ### Blockchain Programming